pabloviquez/til/adobe/aep/IdentityStrategy.md

 The next step is to define how data is put together in a single profile.
 The process that takes all this data needs to follow a set of rules and policies called **Merge Policies**.

 > [!NOTE]
-> Merge policies are rules that help Adobe Experience Platform bring fragments of data, and combine them in a prioritized manner to create a Real-Time Customer Profile.
+> **Merge Policies** are rules that tell Adobe Experience Platform how to bring fragments of data, and combine them in a prioritized manner to create a Real-Time Customer Profile.
+>
+> **Identity Service** is a service within Experience Platform that links (or unlinks) identities to maintain identity graphs.

 There are two possible merge methods available for merge policies:
 - **Dataset precedence**: In the event of a conflict, give priority to profile fragments based on the dataset from which they came.